Call for Papers

 • Consumer Behavior.

-Full papers in English (after the approval of submitted abstract) are to be submitted following the paper template by 12th February 2023 27th February 2023 at the latest.
+Abstracts in English were submitted electronically through the online registration form by 26th January 2025.
+Full papers in English (after the approval of submitted abstract) are to be submitted following the paper template through the online paper submission by 21st February 2025.
 The length of each paper must not exceed 15 pages (including references).
 Each paper has to involve a chapter constituting an original empirical or analytical development that contributes to the current theoretical state of the art.
 Case studies are acceptable as well.
 Each participant can be the first author of only one paper.

 The review process of each paper is double-blind, based on two reviews.
-Results of reviews will be sent to authors by March 27, 2023.
+Results of reviews will be sent to authors after 17th March 2025.

-The conference will be hosted by the Prague University of Economics and Business .
+The conference will be hosted by the Faculty of International Relations in Praha.
 The entire program of the conference will be transmitted online to enable active participation to all participants, even to those who might be, for some reason, not able to travel.

-Conference proceedings will be sent for evaluation to Web of Science (CPCI database) and Scopus.
-The conference proceedings of 2015, 2016 and 2018 are indexed in the CPCI, and the ones of 2017, 2019, 2020, and 2021 are under review process.
-The most recent papers were submitted for indexation and are available here: 2022.
-The authors can decide about the publication of the full paper in conference proceedings or an abstract in the book of abstracts.
-Papers published as abstracts can be sent for publication to scientific journals.
+Conference proceedings will be sent for evaluation to Web of Science (CPCI database).
+The conference proceedings of 2015, 2016, 2018, and 2021, as well as the most recent one of 2024, are indexed in the Web of Science CPCI database.
+Authors can decide to publish full paper in the conference proceedings or abstract in the book of abstracts.
+Papers published as abstracts can be sent for publishing to scientific journals.
 The organizers’ reviewed journals are CEBR, Economic Review, and Studia commercialia Bratislavensia.

 Call for papers can be downloaded HERE.